 Bailiff fees when paying the Council or Court direct.

-On of the most frequent enquiries that we receive is about whether or not bailiff fees can be avoided by paying the Council or Magistrates Courts direct.
-The simple answer is NO and the reason is detailed below.
+Two of the most frequent enquiries that we receive at Bailiff Advice Online is whether or not bailiff fees can be avoided by paying the principal debt to the Council or the Magistrates Court online and whether an enforcement agent can continue enforcement for his ‘bailiff fees’.
+The following page answers both these questions:

 How much are bailiff fees?